gabrielasd/pyeom/README.rst

 |Python ≥3.6|

-EOMEE
+PyEOM
 #####

-EOMEE_ is a pure Python library implementing Rowe's Equations-of-Motions (EOM) and the Extended Random Phase Approximation (ERPA) *ab-initio* quantum chemistry methods.
+PyEOM_ is a pure Python library implementing Rowe's Equations-of-Motions (EOM) and the Extended Random Phase Approximation (ERPA) *ab-initio* quantum chemistry methods.

-To use EOMEE, you need only provide the following as input, in the form of NumPy arrays:
+To use PyEOM, you need only provide the following as input, in the form of NumPy arrays:

 * one- and two- particle molecular integrals
 * one- and two- particle reduced density matrices

-EOMEE is distributed under the GNU General Public License version 3 (GPLv3).
+PyEOM is distributed under the GNU General Public License version 3 (GPLv3).

 See http://www.gnu.org/licenses/ for more information.

 Dependencies
 ============

-The following programs/libraries are required to run EOMEE:
+The following programs/libraries are required to run PyEOM:

 -  Python_ (≥3.6)
 -  NumPy_ (≥1.13)
 -  SciPy_ (≥1.0)
 -  Pytest_ (optional: to run tests)
--  Pip_ (optional: to install EOMEE)
+-  Pip_ (optional: to install PyEOM)

-The following programs/libraries are required to build the EOMEE documentation:
+The following programs/libraries are required to build the PyEOM documentation:

 -  Sphinx_ (≥ 3.5)
 -  `Read the Docs Sphinx Theme`__